Woltvint/uu-secret-manager/README.md

 **Performance**: After indexing, encrypt/decrypt operations only process indexed files, making them significantly faster for large repositories.

 **Incremental Updates**: The default git-modified behavior makes it easy to keep your index up-to-date by only re-indexing files that have changed.
+When using git-modified mode, the tool merges results with the existing index, preserving entries for files that haven't been modified.
+Use `--all` to completely rebuild the index from scratch.

 ### Encrypt Secrets in Files